Skaaty/random-projection-implementation-project/README.rst

 References
 ==========

-- Bingham, E., & Mannila, H. Random projection in dimensionality reduction: Applications to image and text data (2001). :contentReference[oaicite:2]{index=2}
+- Bingham, E., & Mannila, H. Random projection in dimensionality reduction: Applications to image and text data (2001).

 Note
 ====

-This project has been set up using **PyScaffold 4.x**.
+This project was set up using **PyScaffold 4.x**.
 For details and usage information see https://pyscaffold.org/.